-- a) the person or a close member of that person's family has control or joint control over the Police Credit Union Ltd. - b) the person or a close member of that person's family has significant influence over the Police Credit Union Ltd. - c) the person or a close member of that person's family is a member of the key management personnel of the Police Credit Union Ltd. (Executive leadership team, Board of Directors and d) the entity (a corporation/partnership) is controlled or jointly controlled by a person identified in a), b) or c).
+- a) the person or a close member of that person's family has control or joint control over the Police Credit Union Ltd. - b) the person or a close member of that person's family has significant influence over the Police Credit Union Ltd. - c) the person or a close member of that person's family is a member of the key management personnel of the Police Credit Union Ltd. (Executive leadership team, Board of Directors, and Officers of the Police Credit Union Ltd.; or d) the entity (a corporation/partnership) is controlled or jointly controlled by a person identified in a),b) or c).